coin-or-tools/ThirdParty-HSL/README.md

    The `configure` script will detect which source files are available in your `coinhsl` package and prepare the `Makefile` accordingly.

-   Note, that in difference to previous versions of `ThirdParty-HSL`, the `configure` script now checks for the HSL routines in subdirectories as they are given in the `coinhsl-x.y.z.tar.gz` archive.

 5. Run `make` to build the HSL library (namestem `coinhsl`).

 6. Run `make install` to install the HSL library and header files.

 ## Single-precision codes

-The "HSL for Ipopt" package will include single-precision versions of HSL routines in the future.
-A beta may be available from HSL developers on request.
+Version 2021.05.05 of the "HSL for Ipopt" packages include single-precision versions of HSL routines.